projectbuendia/client/README.md

           * Enable keyboard input: turn this off for a realistic simulation (on-screen soft keyboard); turn this on for the convenience of typing with your real keyboard instead of clicking the tablet keyboard
   * Click **Finish**

-The emulated tablet will not have access to the Internet, but it will see your computer at IP address 10.0.2.2.
-So you'll need to run an OpenMRS server on your computer and then set the client's **OpenMRS base URL** to `http://10.0.2.2:9000/openmrs`.
+The emulated tablet will not have access to the Internet, but it will see your computer at IP address 10.0.2.2, so you'll need to run an OpenMRS server on your computer and then set the client's **OpenMRS base URL** to `http://10.0.2.2:9000/openmrs`.
 If you edit `app/build.gradle` and change

     def openmrsRootUrlDefault = openmrsRootUrlDev;